gwdistsys18/dist-sys-practice/README.md

 * Use `kubectl scale` to scale up the application (create more replicas)
 * Kubernetes automatically rollback to previous version if the new version fails
 13. Install Docker on a cluster of EC2 VMs and use Kubernetes to orchestrate them (90min)
+* One advantage of running application on a cluster of containers is that the restart of containers (or changing the tasks) does not affect the function of application
+* The load-balancer routes the incoming traffic to the right containers according to configuration policy
+* The cluster is configured using .yml file.
+The file contains the information such as network configuration and number of replicas
+* A task is a job running inside one or multiple containers.
+The task definition defines how a task is run by one or multiple containers.
+The service is an abstraction that manages multiple running tasks.
+If one of the container failed, the service will start the old task on a new container.
 ![Screenshot 1](images/screen2.png)
 ![Screenshot 2](images/screen3.png)
+* After running the application, it is important to go through the cleanup process and delete the cluster in order to avoid additional charges

 ## Cloud Web Applications